Disruption is a term often applied to new technologies. Think ride-hailing apps, online banking, video and music streaming.

 Policy Makers: Preserve and enhance existing incentives for workers to save for retirement, such as tax-deferral.
 Encourage automatic enrollment in retirement plans.
 And require retirement plan statements to go beyond lump sum totals by illustrating account balances in terms of lifetime income.

-To learn more, the entire study, “Wishful Thinking or Within Reach?
-Three Generations Prepare for ‘Retirement’” is available online.
-Share your own ideas about retirement with our Community.
+To learn more, the entire study, “What Is “Retirement”?
+Three Generations Prepare for Older Age” is available online.

 The Social Security Administration offers a variety of tools to help calculate retirement income and needs online.